RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ### Windows Task Scheduler: COM exception
 #### Non-legacy scheduler only
-If you encounter an error on Windows which contains following text: `com.sun.jna.platform.win32.COM.COMException`,
+If you encounter an error in Windows which contains the following text: `com.sun.jna.platform.win32.COM.COMException`,

 do the following:
-1. Open file `dbeaver.ini` in the directory with your DBeaver installation
+1. Open the file `dbeaver.ini` in the directory with your DBeaver installation
 1. Place the line `-Ddbeaver.scheduler.windows.legacy=true` below the `-vmargs` line.

 ### Windows Task Scheduler: incorrect date format
 #### Legacy scheduler only
-If you encounter an error on Windows which looks like this:
+If you encounter an error in Windows which looks like this:
 `ERROR: Invalid Start Date (Date should be in %some_format% format).`,

 do the following:

-1. Open file `dbeaver.ini` in the directory with your DBeaver installation
+1. Open the file `dbeaver.ini` in the directory with your DBeaver installation
 1. Place the line `-Ddbeaver.scheduler.windows.dateFormat=%some_format%` (where %some_format% is a format from the error message) below the `-vmargs` line.

 This flag is available starting from the 7.3.4 EA version of DBeaverEnterprise and might be removed in the future.

 ### macOS 10.15+: Unable to read or write to crontab

-When scheduling tasks on macOS 10.15 or newer, the OS will prompt you to elevate DBeaver's permissions to administer your computer.
+When scheduling tasks on macOS 10.15 or newer versions, the OS will prompt you to elevate DBeaver's permissions to administer your computer.
-If you don't grant these permissions, DBeaver fails to schedule your tasks with an error `Unable to read or write to crontab`.
+If you do not grant these permissions, DBeaver will fail to schedule your tasks with an error `Unable to read or write to crontab`.
-To bypass this, simply restart DBeaver and try to schedule the task again, and you will be prompted to elevate the permissions again.
+To bypass this, simply restart DBeaver and try to schedule the task again.
+You will be prompted to elevate the permissions again.
-If you never prompted to do that in the first place, you can grant `Full disk access` permissions in macOS settings.
+If you were never prompted to do that in the first place, you can grant `Full disk access` permissions in the macOS settings.
 Here is how to do that:

 1. Open `System Preferences`.
 1. Click on `Security & Privacy`.